akdinesh2003/KeshavSoftware/README.md

 - **MDN Web Docs**: For HTML and CSS best practices

 ### Transparency Statement
-This project was developed with the assistance of AI tools for:
+This project was developed with the assistance of AI tools and official Bootstrap examples for:
 - Initial code structure and component selection
 - Bootstrap utility class recommendations
 - Responsive design pattern suggestions
 - Form validation implementation
+- **SVG icon system implementation from Bootstrap examples**
+- **Enhanced component patterns and layouts**
+- **Pricing table structure and styling**

 All code was reviewed, customized, and enhanced manually to ensure quality and uniqueness.